Dogs love to eat. The problem is that some of the human foods that we like are simply no good for your dog’s health.

 GRAPES AND RAISINS

 Grapes are poisonous to dogs.
 Unfortunately, we don’t know what exactly the toxin is, or why they cause problems, and therefore it is impossible to predict how many grapes it would take to kill the pet.
-To be safe, if Rover has eaten any grapes, rush him to the vet.
+To be safe, if Rover has eaten any grapes, rush him to the vet, after all better safe than sorry.
 If the vet can treat him before his kidneys are damaged, the dog can often be saved.
 (McKnight, 2005)

 Raisins are nothing more or less than dried grapes, with all the grapey goodness condensed into a tiny packet.
-It shouldn’t be any surprise that while grapes are bad, raisins are worse.
+It shouldn’t be any surprise that while grapes are bad, raisins are worse and you should avoid giving it to your dog.

-It shouldn’t be any surprise that alcohol isn’t good for your dog.
+It shouldn’t be any surprise that alcohol is harmful to dogs.
 It’s actually poisonous to us, too, if enough is consumed, and most dogs are smaller than the average adult human.

 Play it safe.
 Fido’d prefer a piece of that steak to the mushroom sauce on it, anyway.